ozgurersoz/food-app/README.md

 This project consists of a main target (App) and three different modules: DataSource, RestaurantsFeature and DesignSystem.

 ## App Target
-This module ensures that all modules within the application communicate with each other through interfaces using the dependency library
+This module ensures that all modules within the application communicate with each other through interfaces using the dependency library.

 The project utilizes the Dependencies library developed by Pointfree.
 Dependencies between modules have been established through this library.
 For example live implementation for API calls in App -> Sources -> Client+LiveImplementation

 ## DataSource
 The DataSource module includes the following components: